Table of Contents

 Set stricter measures on the protection of lien rights.

 And for all jobs whose payments are pinched, it’s time to pull that trigger.
-Escalate matters for the protection of your rights – send intent to lien notices and/ or file for the mechanic’s lien.
+Escalate matters to protect your rights – send intent to lien notices and file for the mechanic’s lien.

 Keep an eye out for payment behaviors and changes from the general contractors.